Discovering fabric types through the collection created by Nerida Hansen

 Who is Nerida Hansen

 As creative director, Nerida places crucial importance on the quality and durability of her fabrics.
 Her careful selection revolves around considerations such as environmental sustainability, wearability, design versatility, and ease of sewing.
-Each choice reflects her commitment to ethical practices and sustainable fashion.
+Every choice reflects her commitment to ethical practices and sustainable fashion.

 Cotton poplin